FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_7_Room_6_7_Room.md

 The Binaural Monitoring module is great for easy channel based system monitoring.
 But it is not the best binaural experience we can provide with Spat Revolution.
 The best way to work with binaural encoding in Spat Revolution is to use a _Virtual Room_ which is binaurally encoding each virtual source at its exact position in a virtual space, with _Artificial Reverberation_ but without modelling any virtual speakers.
 In fact, in a Binaural Room the only diffusion factor in the modelling is the _[HRTF](5_Spatialisation_Technology_5_1_Binaural_5_1_Binaural?id=hrtf.md)_.

 Each source's direct sound plus the reverberation it creates are modelled and synthesised binaurally for _each individual source_.
 This advanced processing can result in an excellent binaural experience; more precise and natural sounding than using the Binaural Monitoring module to listen to a virtualised Channel Based rendering.
-It is the preferred method to use when rendering Binaural content to disk.
+It is the preferred method to use when rendering Binaural content. <!-- to disk.
 To do that, you simply need to connect the binaural stream from the room directly to a (stereo) SPAT Return path back to your DAW.
-You could record and listen to a Binaural Room by using two output modules, one to the recording route, and one to a headphone output.
+You could record and listen to a Binaural Room by using two output modules, one to the recording route, and one to a headphone output. -->

 > For the best Binaural Monitoring try setting up two rooms, one all Channel Based going to speakers and one Binaural for your 3D headphone mix.